McLargo/mkdown-docs/docs/project-management/tech-lead.md

   use tools like [pre-commit hooks](https://pre-commit.com/hooks.html), jenkins, sonarqube, etc.
 - Good test code coverage with unit and functional test.
 Over 95% if possible.
+- TDD (testing design development) approach when possible.
+Start implementing tests before the code.
+- [Testing](../utils/testing.md) plan to ensure the code delivered to live environment is bug free and satisfy the expected results.
 - Tracking high-quality issues to manage tech debt properly.
 Prioritize and schedule tech debt.
-- Code reviews.
-Ensure code reviews are done and are effective.
-Code reviews should be done by a peer, not by the author.
-The author should be able to explain the code to the reviewer.
-The reviewer should be able to understand the code without the author's help.
-- Have a definition of done.
+- Have a definition of DONE.
 A checklist of things that need to be done before a ticket is considered done.
-- Track code quality metrics.
-Code Complexity, N umber of
+- Track code quality metrics and code complexity.
 - Peer mentoring when needed.

 ### Code Comments